Stabilizing the unstable output of persistent homology computations: Introduction

 \subsection{Outline}

 Persistent homology computations and stability theorems are reviewed in Section \ref{sec:PD}, although we assume the reader is already somewhat familiar with them.
 Several examples of important but unstable persistence-based information are given in Section \ref{sec:IG}, and we then describe a general approach that stabilizes them in Section \ref{sec:main}.
-Computational experiments, and some suggested interpretations of the results, are presented in Section \ref{sec:examples}.
+In Section~\ref{sec:ph-computations}, we show how to apply these results to various persistent homology computations.
+Additional analyses and discussion are presented in Section \ref{sec:examples}.
 Potential future directions are discussed in Section \ref{sec:Disc}.